brettz9/atyourcommand/README.md

 1. As per AppLauncher feature request, default to a specific, configurable executable path (or save multiple options for drop-down)
-1. Ability to invoke with link to or contents of a sequence of hand-typed (auto-complete drop-down) local files and/or URLs (including option to encode, etc.)
 1. Command line necessities (escaping, e.g., for use within a quoted string)

 # Likely to-dos